 Conclusion

-NGINX allows you to collect logs for both routine accesses and unexpected errors into separate files for later analysis and troubleshooting.
-The format of the access_log file can be extensively customized to include detailed information about requests such as the number of bytes sent to the client or the request length, and the error_log directive allows you to control the minimum severity level required for messages to be logged.
-Both the access_log and error_log directives can transmit log entries to a syslog daemon, which can be extremely handy for developers working with multiple web servers.
+NGINX allows you to collect logs for routine accesses and unexpected errors into separate files for later analysis and troubleshooting.
+You can customize the format of the access_log file to include detailed information about requests.
+The information may include the number of bytes sent to the client or the request length.
+Conversely, the error_log directive allows you to control the minimum severity level required to log messages.
+The access_log and error_log directives can transmit log entries to a syslog daemon, which can be extremely handy for developers working with multiple web servers.

-And if all of those features aren’t enough for you, you can even write error_log entries to a memory buffer to avoid writing to disk and reduce the performance impact for busy servers.
+And if all of those features aren’t enough for you, you can even write error_log entries to a memory buffer.
+By doing that, you avoid writing to disk and reduce the performance impact for busy servers.
+Trying to analyze NGINX logs can get overwhelming.
+As a result, you need NGINX log analyzer like SolarWinds® Papertrail™ that’ll help you centralize, search through your logs with ease, and aggregate and analyze them effectively, thus improving yourmonitoring and troubleshooting venture.
+Request your demo today to analyze your NGINX logs like a pro.